wjun0830/CGDETR/README.md

 YOutube-HL |

 ## BibTeX
 If you find the repository or the paper useful, please use the following entry for citation.
 ```
+@article{moon2023correlation,
+  title={Correlation-guided Query-Dependency Calibration in Video Representation Learning for Temporal Grounding},
+  author={Moon, WonJun and Hyun, Sangeek and Lee, SuBeen and Heo, Jae-Pil},
+  journal={arXiv preprint arXiv:2311.08835},
+  year={2023}
+}
 ```

 ## Contributors and Contact
+If there are any questions, feel free to contact with the authors: WonJun Moon (wjun0830@gmail.com), Sangeek Hyun (hse1032@gmail.com), and SuBeen Lee (leesb7426@gmail.com)

 ## LICENSE
 The annotation files and many parts of the implementations are borrowed [Moment-DETR](https://github.com/jayleicn/moment_detr) and [QD-DETR](https://github.com/wjun0830/QD-DETR).